 -The Mother, CWM, Vol. 14, p.
 346

 The method of the mind, especially the western mind starts from the outer life.
 You discover an idea by reason, experience or mental intuition and immediately rush out to apply it in outer life When you encounter problems or difficulties, try to find the causes and the remedy, which leads to a deeper, wider and nobler idea; again apply it, run into problems, finding a new idea—and you progress in this way.
 But the spiritual method of ancient Indian seers is a direct spiritual intuition of the deepest, highest and universal Truth of life, Sanatana Dharma, and every aspect of life, and based on it, organise life or society in such a way it may express the spiritual intuition or vision as much as possible, according to the evolutionary condition of the age or society, Yuga Dharma.
 The ancient Indian ideal of life, like the four-fold social order, four stages of life, and the four aims of life are in their essence based on this spiritual intuition but given a form which is suitable to the vedic age.
-In this spiritual approach progress means trying to express the original spiritual vision better and better, with more and more efficient, flexible and receptive forms and instruments.
+In this spiritual approach progress means constantly rediscovering the original spiritual vision through intuition, experience and inner realization, give it new forms in though and life and try to express it better and better, with more and more efficient, flexible and receptive forms and instruments.

 This brings us to the question if Indian civilisation is spiritually inspired why there were degenerations like the rigid casteism?
 There are many causes.